LeastAuthority/magic-crystal/protocol.md

 XXX: open question: does the Custodian delete the Shard now, or retain it?
 (Could be UX in-app, and ask the other person?)

+-> (sylvia will) re-word this so that the UX designers get to decide

 ### "Out of Band" Authentication